-The STEM TRiO SSS program is designed to assist first-generation, low-income, and/or disabled students majoring in STEM (science, technology, engineering and mathematics) and allied health fields (nursing, EMT, etc.) by offering a variety of services tailored to meet their individual needs.
-The STEM TRiO SSS team focuses on helping students successfully enroll in and complete coursework, access necessary resources, prepare for transfer and build financial literacy to ensure students achieve their educational goals.
-All STEM TRiO SSS services are free to active program participants.
+The Citrus College TRIO STEM student support services program is designed to assist first-generation, low-income, and/or disabled students majoring in STEM (science, technology, engineering, and mathematics) and health sciences (dental assistant, pre-allied health, nursing, etc.) by offering a variety of services tailored to meet their individual needs.
+The TRIO STEM student support services program focuses on helping students successfully enroll in and complete coursework, access necessary resources, prepare for transfer, and build financial literacy to ensure students achieve their educational goals.

-The STEM TRiO Student Support Services Project is funded by the U.S. Department of Education, PR# P042A151490.
+The TRIO STEM Student Support Services Project is funded by the U.S. Department of Education, PR# P042A151490.